Sexual Harassment Policy

 All new employees shall receive information about this policy at new employee orientation.
 All other employees shall be provided information annually and attend awareness training at least once every five (5) years regarding this policy and the district’s commitment to a harassment-free learning and working environment.

-The Director of Student Judicial Affairs and other administrative employees who have specific responsibilities for investigating and resolving complaints of sexual harassment shall receive yearly training on this policy and related legal developments from the Executive Dean of Human Resources.
+The Title IX Coordinator and other administrative employees who have specific responsibilities for investigating and resolving complaints of sexual harassment shall receive yearly training on this policy and related legal developments from the Vice President of Human Resources.

-The Chief Human Resources Officer and department administrators shall be responsible for informing students and employees on a yearly basis of the terms of this policy, including the procedures established for investigation and resolution of complaints, general issues surrounding sexual harassment, the rights and responsibilities of students and employees, and the impact of sexual harassment on the victim.
+The Vice President of Human Resources and department administrators shall be responsible for informing students and employees on a yearly basis of the terms of this policy, including the procedures established for investigation and resolution of complaints, general issues surrounding sexual harassment, the rights and responsibilities of students and employees, and the impact of sexual harassment on the victim.

-Separate confidential records of all sexual harassment complaints and investigations shall be maintained in the Chief Human Resources Officer.
-Records of investigations shall be maintained in the office of the Chief Human Resources Officer.
+Separate confidential records of all sexual harassment complaints and investigations shall be maintained in the office of the Vice President of Human Resources.
+Records of investigations shall be maintained in the office of the Vice President of Human Resources.

 - Records of informal investigations and resolutions shall be retained for at least three (3) years.